-I argue that most of us do not grasp how immediate this situation has become, how fast it is progressing and what the scale of change needed is to reach the stabilisation targets of the Paris Agreement.
+I argue that most of us do not grasp how immediate this situation has become, how fast it is progressing and what the scale of change needed is to reach the stabilization targets of the Paris Agreement.

-How is it possible that the Earth System has taken up our presence on the surface so lightly even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?
+How is it possible that the Earth system has taken up our presence on the surface so lightly even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?

 The fact that increasing greenhouse gas loading from human sources in the carbon cycle is cumulative makes this an extremely vicious political, economic and social problem.
-The increment which ends up in the atmosphere can only be drawn down by the natural climate system on time scales extending to tens or hundreds of thousands of years.
+The increment which ends up in the atmosphere can only be drawn down by the natural biogeochemical system on time scales extending to tens or hundreds of thousands of years.

-There is extreme flooding in South Asia, impacting multiple cities and the country of Bangladesh of which one third is currently under water.
-Hurricane Harvey just hit South Texas at Category 4 strength and produced record precipitation totals for many locations, including but not limited to the City of Houston.
+There was extreme flooding in South Asia, impacting multiple cities and the country of Bangladesh of which one third was under water.
+Hurricane Harvey hit South Texas at Category 4 strength and produced record precipitation totals for many locations, including but not limited to the City of Houston.